pontem-network/liquidswap-widget/README.md

 ```

 ## Usage
-Function loadWidget accepts widget HTML tag name.
+Function `loadWidget` accepts widgets HTML tag name.
 It can be custom name but should be in kebab case.
 We recommend to use 'liquidswap-widget' name.
 Passed name should be exactly the same as tag name.

 ### React